cihankoseoglu/spotify-playlist-download/README.md

 - [ ] Add abilty to find a song inside of torrent
 - [ ] Add abilty to download invidvidual song from torrent
 - [ ] Multiple torrent tracker support
-- [ ] Convert from an web-application to an desktop-application using [nw.js](https://github.com/nwjs/nw.js/)
-- [ ] Information caching
 - [ ] Listening to playlist changes
 - [ ] Ability to paste playlist url
 - [ ] Option to choose audio quality - compressed, raw, etc..